 By Erik Johnsson:

 As I wrote about in my last post, the NBA’s 3-point frenzy has only just begun.
-Long gone are the days of Kobe’s fadeaways and the Duncan’s bank-shots; now it’s Dame’s pullup threes, Harden’s stepback threes, and Westbrook’s… well, attempted threes.
+Long gone are Kobe’s fadeaways and the Duncan’s bank-shots; now it’s Dame’s pullup threes, Harden’s stepback threes, and Westbrook’s… well, attempted threes.
 Fewer and fewer teams have spots for those who struggle to shoot the long-ball, and as younger generations of hyper-efficient talent enter the league, midrange specialists will slowly phase out of the NBA.

 I love watching the old Warriors’ patented 3-point barrages as much as the next guy, but this has gone too far.
 The 3-point line has made all two-pointers beyond the dunk obsolete, and it’s created a league where Davis Bertans can be a more valuable player than DeMar DeRozan.
 But it’s not too late; we can still save talented players like DeRozan from ending up on the sidelines, and we don’t even have to make 3-point marksmen exceptionally less valuable to do so.
 It’ll just take one simple rule change.

 Let’s pretend Damian Lillard has the option to take one of two shots: he can either take a 3-pointer, which he’ll make 37% of the time, or he can step in and take an 18-foot jumper, which he’ll make 47% of the time.
 If you know anything about expected values (or about Damian Lillard), you’d know that he’d most often choose to shoot the 3.
 Despite the huge increase in shot percentage, Dame’s long two-pointer will only get him .94 points per shot, while the three-pointer will get him 1.11 points per shot.
-That third point he gains from shooting behind the arc is so valuable that it outweighs any potential increase in shot percentage from shooting at a shorter distance, beyond that of the layup.
-In Dame’s case, there is no benefit to shooting the 47% two-pointer when he can make the three-pointer 37% of the time; that is, unless we implement the “make-it-take-it” rule.
+That third point he gains from shooting behind the arc is so valuable that it outweighs any potential increase in shot percentage he’d get from shooting at a shorter distance, beyond that of the layup.
+In Dame’s case, there is no benefit to shooting the 47% two-pointer when he can make a 37% three-pointer; that is, unless we implement the “make-it-take-it” rule.

 The make-it-take-it rule is simple: if you make a shot, you get to keep possession of the ball.
 If you’ve ever played pickup basketball in the halfcourt, you’ve probably played with it before.
 In a full-court setting, I imagine the scoring team would just take the ball out of bounds after a made shot to start a possession towards the opposite end of the court.
 It’s frustrating to be on the wrong side of the ball when the offense is hot, but it’s thrilling to be on the right side of the ball during a comeback.
 Yet above all, what makes this rule so interesting is its unique impact on the value of the 3-point shot.